yashbaddi/FoodieFleet/README.md

 ---

-`createCusine:`
+`createItem:`
-POST /restaurant/:restaurantID/cusine/
+POST /restaurant/:restaurantID/item/
 \
-Create a cusine for a specific Restaurant
+Create a item for a specific Restaurant

 Path Parameters:

-- restaurantID: Restaurant id that wants to add the cusine
+- restaurantID: Restaurant id that wants to add the item

 Parameters:

-- Name: Name of the cusine
+- Name: Name of the item
-- Description: Description of the cusine
+- Description: Description of the item
 - Vegitarian: boolean to specify the type of the dish
-- Price: Price of the cusine
+- Price: Price of the item

 Response Body:

-- Details of that cusine in a object with cusineID
+- Details of that item in a object with itemID

 Response Status: